Teaching ADHD Kids At Home

 As an Amazon Associate, I earn from qualifying purchases.
 Thank you for your support.

-The good thing is that ADHD is often not the problem!
 It’s our adult expectations that are the issue.
 When we adjust our expectations to see the abilities and strengths of the ADHD brain, we can harness its genius!

 Podcast Audio Text

 Hey, friend, in today’s episode, I am going to talk to you mammas about how we navigate the ADHD brain in our home schools.
 It’s been a few weeks for many of us.
 Some of us may have not started, but a lot of us have.
 And so it’s always a good thing to get a refresher when you are navigating how to work around that mindset that our kids have to be sitting for hours and hours at a time in order to effectively provide them an education.